synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/NodeResizedEvent.md

 > **node**: [`Node`](/docs/api/types/node/)

-Node that was resized with their updated sizes
+Node that was resized with its updated size

 ***